zhangyanyu0722/Carla_3D_Tracking/carla-data-export/README.md

 # Carla Data Export
-This repository contains the code we used for generating training data from the CARLA simulator in our paper [**Multimodal 3D Object Detection from Simulated Pretraining**](https://arxiv.org/abs/1905.07754)
+This repository contains the code we used for generating training data from the CARLA simulator

 ## Installation
 Download and extract CARLA 0.8.4 from https://github.com/carla-simulator/carla/releases/tag/0.8.4